This tutorial describes the group observation function of Tapestry, which does the following:

 If this is a concern, then the photo can be cropped within Tapestry or you can use a picture editing software to alter the photo accordingly.

 Finally, managers may want to disable the ability for parents to comment on observations where multiple parents have access.
-This is easily achieved by selecting the 'Remove reply ability for relatives on multiple observations' in the Settings > Relatives section.
+This is easily achieved by selecting the 'Remove relatives ability to reply on observations with multiple children' in the Settings > Relatives section.